wpidistributedsystems/2023D-go-exercises/README.md

 ## Running the Tests
 We recommend using the docker-compose file in this repo.
 To run it install the latest version of docker and run `docker compose up --build` to rebuild and run the tests.

+Alternatively, if you have installed the latest go version, you can also run `go test -v` to rebuild and run the tests.